 Substance Use Disorder Certificate

-(SUD – pending Senate approval) introduces current evidence based treatment and prevention approaches related to substance use disorders and provides clinical and scientific knowledge about the nature of substance misuse.
-Students develop skill in evidence informed assessment and intervention in substance use disorder.
-Interested students should contact Kyle Philips.
+Substance Use Disorder introduces current evidence-based treatment and prevention approaches related to substance use disorders and provides clinical and scientific knowledge about the nature of substance misuse.
+Students develop skills in evidence-informed assessment and intervention in substance use disorder.
+Interested students should contact email@example.com.